lemehovskiy/parallax-content/README.md

 ### Data Attribute Settings

-In parallaxContent you can now add settings using the data-parallax-content attribute.
+In parallaxContent you can add settings using the data-parallax-content attribute.
 You still need to call
 $(element).parallaxContent()
 to initialize parallaxContent on the element.